charlybillaud/PUG-Python/README.md

 # UrTPickupBot
-An IRC bot to play pickups with a quake rcon server querrying
+An Discord bot to play pickups with a quake rcon server querrying